 Techniques of convergent thinking in the classroom are:

 Both outlining and grouping are vital to the technique known as filtering.
 Outlining and grouping present the information in an organized manner to filter or weed out ideas that offer no solution to the problem at hand.
-Students cannot ‘choose the best answer’ on their exam without methodically eliminate the incorrect answers first.
+Students cannot ‘choose the best answer’ on their exam without methodically eliminating the incorrect answers first.